EDUCBA Logo

 Long Call

-When it’s not just a bull market, but a very advanced one at that, Long Call is a strategy of choice.
-With an increasing number of higher strike calls, the strategy should become more bullish.
+When it’s not just a bull market but a very advanced one, Long Call is a strategy of choice.
+The strategy should become more bullish with an increasing number of higher strike calls.

 Strategy#7: Short Call